About the Eisenhower Matrix Template

 Personalized Task Management Systems

-For people on the go or those that are too swamped to use a conventional Eisenhower matrix template, there are now plenty of personalized task management systems that you can download online.
+For people on the go or those who are too swamped to use a conventional Eisenhower matrix template, there are now plenty of personalized task management systems that you can download online.
 Some of these are free and some are paid.
 Most of them are available on mobile, which means you can get access to your to-do list wherever you are.